awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 ## Systems Manager identity\-based policies<a name="security_iam_service-with-iam-id-based-policies"></a>

 With IAM identity\-based policies, you can specify allowed or denied actions and resources and the conditions under which actions are allowed or denied\.
 Systems Manager supports specific actions, resources, and condition keys\.
-To learn about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.
+To learn about all of the elements that you use in a JSON policy, see [IAM JSON policy elements reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

 ### Actions<a name="security_iam_service-with-iam-id-based-policies-actions"></a>